 It’s true, you’re right back where you started, but you’re also no worse than you were then, and now you have some experience.
-Learn to laugh about the whole thing and move past it.
+So learn to laugh about the whole thing and move past it.
 A bit of outside perspective from a trusted friend can be a great help with this.

 Learn from the experienceLearn from the experience